Cache and utm/gclid Variables

 To read more about what each of these variables means in regards to tracking a site’s traffic data, check out this information from Google Analytics.

-While most often these variables are used for tracking purposes, they sometimes might be used to perform an action for visitors based on the referring URL or campaign.
-For example, a Site Manager might want to display a different banner or popup for users who came to the site from different sources.
-In these cases, the intended action may sometimes run into conflicts with our caching system.
+While most often these variables are used for tracking purposes, they sometimes might be used to actually perform an action for visitors based on the referring URL or campaign.
+For example, a site manager might want to display a different banner or popup for users who came to the site from different sources, or add a specific item to the cart based on a referral link.
+In these cases, the intended action may run into conflicts with the WP Engine server caching system.

-This means that in our server setup, the request is received by the server and the utm_ or gclid_ variables are stripped from the end of the URL before sending the request to be generated by PHP.
-Once the request is compiled, the variables are re-attached to the URL to be served to the user.
+gclid variables are stripped from the end of the URL before sending the request to be generated by PHP.
+Once the request is compiled, the variables are re-attached to the URL to be returned to the user.

-If this is the case, Site Managers can contact WP Engine Support through the User Portal to request a cache exclusion for the needed variables.
+If there is minimal traffic coming into the variable and it’s absolutely necessary, users can contact WP Engine Support through the User Portal to request a cache exclusion.
 When contacting Support, please have the following information ready:

 - Replication steps for the issue

-- Approximate percentage of traffic using these variables
+- Approximate percentage of traffic that will be using these variables

-It’s very important, if you do run into conflicts, to understand that excluding these variables from cache could very easily cause performance issues for your site.
-If a lot of your site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
-This means your site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.
+If a lot of the site’s traffic uses these variables, much more traffic will be uncached as the server will have to generate each request as new.
+This means the site will not be able to scale to support as much traffic as it would if it were taking full advantage of our caching layer.